How to Make Edible Rainbow Sand for Kids (Froot Loop Sand)

 Instructions

-• Sort Froot Loops by colour, keeping each colour separate from the others.
+• Sort Froot Loops by color, keeping each color separate from the others.

-• Place one colour of Froot Loops in the bowl of you blender or food processor.
+• Place one color of Froot Loops in the bowl of your blender or food processor.

 • Turn on your blender or food processor and run it until the Froot Loops have been ground into a fine powder.

-• Repeat for each colour of Froot Loops, pouring each colour of sand into a sensory tray or bin as it's ready.
+• Repeat for each color of Froot Loops, pouring each color of sand into a sensory tray or bin as it's ready.
 Use immediately.

 Related Taste-Safe Sensory Bin Ideas